 Pests like flies and mosquitoes respond to chemicals in the air as well as light and carbon dioxide, so incorporating plants that release repellent scents into the air is a great way to make your garden less welcoming to these pests.

-Good plants for keeping all kinds of bugs away include:
+Good plants for keeping all kinds of bugs (not including bees) away include: